-The Bankruptcy Act defines a number of offences – generally relating to acts of An intentionally dishonest act, or lack of action, done to deceive someone and bring some advantage over those who have been deceived. or recklessness – that have led up to the bankruptcy or that are committed during the bankruptcy.
+The Bankruptcy Act defines a number of offences – generally relating to acts of fraud or recklessness – that have led up to the bankruptcy or that are committed during the bankruptcy.

 Types of offences